Codeception/codeception.github.com/_posts/2013-02-12-testing-symfony2.markdown

 date: 2013-02-12 01:03:50
 ---

 From the beginning of it's existence Codeception was in good relations with Symfony2 framework.
-Codeception was built on Symfony Components and uses BrowserKit and HttpKernel components for launching funcational tests.
+Codeception was built on Symfony Components and uses BrowserKit and HttpKernel components for launching functional tests.
 It's a shame we didn't have a complete Symfony2 integration tutorial before.
 But we will try to fill this gap today.

 What benefits you get by using Codeception with Symfony2?
 Let's list all of them: